 Challenges

-• data warehouse sort, join, and aggregate transformations
+- data warehouse sort, join, and aggregate transformations (ETL jobs)

 Solutions

 As the volume of data grows, so grows the value of IRI CoSort.
-CoSort is the world's first commercial sort/merge package for open systems.
-It continues to sell as a robust, commercial grade, cross-compatible:
+CoSort was the world's first commercial sort/merge software package for use on "open systems" and since 1978 remained the leader in commercial grade sorting, and a proven:

-with state-of-the-art performance, industry-leading functionality, and the most familiar, intuitive user interfaces ... and without more hardware, Hadoop, in-memory DBs, or appliances.
+with state-of-the-art performance, industry-leading functionality, and the most familiar, intuitive user interfaces ... and without forcing its users to buy more hardware, Hadoop, in-memory DBs, or appliances to get big data jobs done.

 CoSort will sort any number, size, and type of structured fields, keys, records, and files -- including mainframe binary, IP addresses, multi-byte Asian characters, Unicode, and so on.
 The CoSort engine scales linearly in volume, and allows granular tuning of CPU, memory, disk, and related resources.
 Multiple gigabytes sort in seconds on multi-CPU servers.